 All swatches come out at 10 stitches per inch.

 The silk / wool blend will be used for the ‘sampler’ shawl.
 The shawl will be made up of vintage pattern samplers (swatches) based on textile items in the Huron County Museum.
 Stitchers of all levels are welcome, beginner to advanced for the shawl portion which will consist of various pieces.
 I’m currently working on getting beginner patterns ready to go for this.

 If you are an experienced stitcher and you’d like to pick and design your own pattern recreation, have a look at the images of original vintage textiles in the museums collection: http://www.stitchrevivalstudio.ca/a-dress-of-many-patterns/.
 Or visit the museum’s online catalogue here: https://huroncountymuseum.pastperfectonline.com/.
 The finished squares or circles should measure 3″.

 The 100% silk will be used for the dress pieces.
 You will notice in the images that the silk swatch was first knit with 1 strand and then switched to 2 strands.
 The 2 strands look better, I think.
 I tried to find a thicker weight 100% silk yarn, but I was not able to find anything that I liked.

-The lace over-bodice and over-skirt portions will be done in filet crochet using the 100% silk fibre.
+The lace over-bodice and over-skirt portions could be in filet crochet using 1-strand of 100% silk fibre.
 This idea is an initial one and might be altered going forward as all creative needlework ideas change depending on the circumstances.
 For instance, will filet crochet work with the silk fibre or not?
-I’ve never crocheted with silk before, so… we shall see .
-These components will need stitchers with crochet experience.
+I’ve never crocheted with silk before, so… we shall see.

 The next step for me will be completing the sampler shawl beginner kits and making them available for those new stitchers who want to join in and give it a go.
 Kits for the sampler shawl will be available in the very near future.